borkdude/deps.clj/README.md

 # deps.clj

-A port of the [clojure](https://github.com/clojure/brew-install/) bash script in clojure.
+A port of the [clojure](https://github.com/clojure/brew-install/) bash script to Clojure.
 Can be run with [babashka](https://github.com/borkdude/babashka/).

 ## Status